SimisRnD/simis-cms/docs/oauth.md

 UPDATE site_properties SET property_value = true WHERE property_name = 'oauth.redirectGuests';
 ```

+## OAuth Groups and Roles Mapping to SimIS CMS

+Groups and roles can be created in Active Directory and Keycloak.
+During SSO, SimIS CMS can check the user's info and group memberships.

+For Keycloak:

+1. Add Client Roles to Keycloak: system-administrator, content-manager, community-manager, data-manager, ecommerce-manager
+2. Add Realm Groups to Keycloak: employees, supervisors, global-data-manager, etc.
+3. Create Client Mappers and Tokens: User Client Role (roles), Group Membership (groups)
+4. Create users and choose roles and groups for the user

-In the SimIS CMS Database, configure the roles mappings:
+In the SimIS CMS Database, configure the roles mappings to existing SimIS roles:

 ```sql
 UPDATE site_properties SET property_value = 'roles' WHERE property_name = 'oauth.role.attribute';